mmr116/generate-vector-embeddings-openai-langchain-python/README.md

 - PyPDF2: A Python library to extract text from PDF files.
 - langchain.text_splitter: A library for splitting text into smaller chunks.

+# Installation

+- Prerequisites: Ensure you have Python installed (version 3.6 or later recommended).
+Consider creating a virtual environment using tools like venv or virtualenv to isolate project dependencies and avoid conflicts with other Python installations.

+Package Installation: Use pip to install the required Python packages within your activated virtual environment (if applicable):

+pip install openai pinecone langchain PyPDF2

+- Required Python Packages

+openai: Python library for interacting with the OpenAI API for generating embeddings.
+pinecone: Python library for managing data interactions with the Pinecone vector database.
+langchain: Python library that provides the RecursiveCharacterTextSplitter class for splitting text into chunks.
+PyPDF2: Python library for extracting text content from PDF files.

 1-test-embeddings-openai.py

 This script demonstrates how to generate an embedding for a given text sentence using the OpenAI API.